The Clear Edge

 • Runway shrinking despite revenue growth?
 Time to optimise payment terms.

-The Bottleneck Audit identifies your current constraint.
-If cash flow is constraint (can’t hire, can’t invest, can’t deploy), this system removes it.
-Once cash flow is solved, the audit reveals the next constraint (likely capacity, delivery, or demand generation).
+The operational synergy: the Bottleneck Audit shows you your current constraint.
+If cash flow is the constraint—you cannot hire, invest, or deploy—this system removes it, and once cash flow is fixed, the audit then surfaces the next constraint, usually capacity, delivery, or demand generation.

 The Weekly Cash Ritual